 By Alex J. Coyne © Great Bridge Links

 Jude Goodwin’s “Go Ahead, Laugh!
 Collected Bridge Humor”, is available to order from Amazon.
-Jude Goodwin’s ‘Table Talk’ cartoons have been appearing for more than 30 years in the American Contract Bridge League’s Bulletin.
-They capture life the way it really is at the bridge table, whether you play in tournaments or with your family and friends in the kitchen.
+Jude Goodwin’s ‘Table Talk’ cartoons appeared for more than 30 years in the American Contract Bridge League’s Bulletin as well as Daily Bulletins from NABCs.
+The cartoons capture life the way it really is at the bridge table, whether you play in tournaments or with your family and friends in the kitchen.

 From the mind of Charles M. Schulz, the world’s most beloved cartoonist, comes these funny looks at the game of Bridge.
 The game, the culture, and the very human foibles of those who play it all come under his masterful attention.